Holy Spirit in Christianity: Art, literature and architecture

 The Holy Spirit has been represented in Christian art both in the Eastern and Western Churches using a variety of depictions.
 The depictions have ranged from nearly identical figures that represent the three persons of the Holy Trinity, to a dove, to a flame.

-The Holy Spirit is often depicted as a dove, based on the account of the Holy Spirit descending on Jesus like a dove when he was baptized in the Jordan.
+The Holy Spirit is often depicted as a dove, based on the account of the Holy Spirit descending on Jesus like a dove when he was baptized in the Jordan River.
 In many paintings of the Annunciation, the Holy Spirit is shown in the form of a dove, coming down towards Mary on beams of light, as the Archangel Gabriel announces Jesus Christ's coming to Mary.
 A dove may also be seen at the ear of Gregory the Great – as recorded by his secretary – or other church father authors, dictating their works to them.
 The dove also parallels the one that brought the olive branch to Noah after the deluge, as a symbol of peace.

 The book of Acts describes the Holy Spirit descending on the apostles at Pentecost in the form of a wind and tongues of fire resting over the apostles' heads.
-Based on the imagery in that account, the Holy Spirit is sometimes symbolized by a flame of fire.
+Based on that account, the Holy Spirit is sometimes symbolized by a flame of fire.

 Ancient Celtic Christians depicted the Holy Spirit as a goose called Ah Geadh-Glas, which means wild goose.
 A goose was chosen rather than the traditional dove because geese were perceived as more free than their dove counterparts.